Author

 What’s the risk of creating a PE during a temporary employee presence abroad?

-Permanent Establishment Risk in Workations
+Permanent Establishment risk in Workations

 As the name suggests, Permanent Establishments contain a certain level of permanence in business activities abroad.
 Since temporary workers abroad (in this case, workationers) do not meet the criteria of being "permanent," and given that a workation is generally a temporary work abroad arrangement, it typically does not meet the threshold required to constitute a PE.